 More and more consumers are buying caskets from third-party retailers including Amazon, Costco, and Wal-Mart.
 Caskets can be shipped directly to the funeral home.
 By law, funeral homes are required to use the casket you provide and cannot charge additional fees to handle third-party caskets.

 The average cost of a cremation ranges from $1000-$8,000.
-The wide variations depend on the state of the country, and the services chosen.
-Various fees must be paid to the funeral home, which can push the cost of cremations upwards.
+The wide variations depending on the state of the country, and the services chosen.
+Various fees must be paid to the funeral home, which can push the cost of cremations upward.

 The National Funeral Directors Association estimates the average cost of a funeral with cremation at about $6,000.

 The low end of cremation services can be from $1,000-$3,000.
-The higher end from $6,000-$8,000.
-This varies depending on states; and depending on what funeral home services are used.
+The higher end is from $6,000-$8,000.
+This varies depending on states and depending on what funeral home services are used.
 Cremation services are also available at a fixed-price fee from some funeral homes and cremation providers.

 The NFDA reports that the rate of cremation is 53% and is projected to reach 70% by 2030.
 Naturally, as more consumers choose cremation, prices are likely to continue to rise.